qubic/integration/Partners/tx-based-workflow.md

 The basic steps for this process are:

 1. Request current network tick from `/live/v1/tick-info`.
+It is important to use the Live API here!
-2. Create transaction, define its target tick as a tick in the future and sign it.
+2. Create a transaction, define its target tick as a tick in the future and sign it.
 3. Send transaction and store its hash.
-4. Verify transaction by querying `/query/v1/getTransactionByHash` after the tick returned by `/query/v1/getLastProcessedTick` surpasses the target tick of the transaction.
+4. Verify transaction by querying `/query/v1/getTransactionByHash` *after* the tick returned by `/query/v1/getLastProcessedTick` surpasses the target tick of the transaction.

+Please always call `/getLastProcessedTick` before accessing the Query API to avoid 4xx errors because of data that is not available yet.

 #### Example